Universal credit

 • Housing benefit

-Most existing tax credit claimants will move to either universal credit or pension credit.
-For tax credit claimants, the move to UC is expected to be complete by the end of 2024.
-See our tax credits and universal credit page for more information about how existing tax credit claimants are affected by universal credit and pension credit.
+Most existing tax credit claimants will need to move to either universal credit or pension credit.
+For tax credit claimants, the move to universal credit is expected to be complete by the end of the 2024/2025 tax year.
+There is more information about the move and how existing tax credit claimants are affected by universal credit in our moving to universal credit section.

 From February 2019, pension credit also includes support for children through the inclusion of a child element for each child or young person you are responsible for.
 It is also expected that pension credit will be changed over the coming years to include additional support for pension-age claimants who need help with expenses such as housing costs.